 Can prescription treatment options be discussed?

-Yes, where clinically relevant, prescription-only options can be discussed privately after assessment.
-Public advertising cannot name, promote, price or describe dosing for those medicines, so the website stays focused on assessment, suitability, risks and consent.
+Yes, where clinically relevant, prescription medicines options can be discussed privately after assessment.
+Public advertising cannot name, promote, price or provide medicine specific instructions for those medicines, so the website stays focused on assessment, suitability, risks and consent.